Generalized Frobenius Manifold Structures on the Orbit Spaces of Affine Weyl Groups I

-We considered the construction of generalized Frobenius manifolds for different types of affine Weyl groups with appropriately chosen weights.
+We have applied the above-mentioned construction of generalized Frobenius manifolds to different types of affine Weyl groups with appropriately chosen weights.
 In what follows we will give some representative examples, which are chosen based on the following points: \begin{enumerate} \item[1.]
-In Example \ref{A2,omega2}, the basic generators $y^1,\cdots,y^\ell $ are pencil generators.
-The covering space $\overline{\mathcal M} \to \mathcal M\setminus D$ is trivial, thus
+In Example \ref{A2,omega2}, the basic generators $y_1,y_2$ are pencil generators, and

-\item[2.]
-In Example \ref{C3,omega3}, the basic generators $y^1,\cdots,y^\ell $ are also pencil generators.
-However, unlike the previous example, the monodromy group